14 Combined Loads

 MH = Bending moment around the horizontal axis of the cross-section [N⸱m, lb⸱in.]

-IV = the moment of inertia about the vertical axis of the cross-section [m4, in.4]
+IV = Second moment of area about the vertical axis of the cross-section [m4, in.4]

-IH = Area moment of inertia about the horizontal axis of the cross-section [m4, in.4]
+IH = Second moment of area about the horizontal axis of the cross-section [m4, in.4]

-The sign for the first term is positive if the FL is tensile (directed away from the cross-section) and negative if FLis compressive (pointed towards the cross-section).
+The sign for the first term is positive if the FL is tensile (directed away from the cross-section) and negative if FLis compressive (pointed toward the cross-section).

 Example 14.2 and Example 14.3 demonstrate the calculation of normal stress in eccentric loading problems.